Solar Panels in Glenamoy, Co. Mayo

 A system installed in Glenamoy today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Glenamoy
+Solar grants available in Glenamoy

 Homeowners in Glenamoy, Co.
 Mayo can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.